90-year-old Mandan barber still clipping along

 In life and at work, Allen Wanner just keeps clipping along.

-His DeLuxe Barber shop is open Tuesday through Saturday, the same hours he’s kept since becoming a barber in 1956.
+His DeLuxe Barber Shop in Mandan is open Tuesday through Saturday, the same hours he’s kept since becoming a barber in 1956.
 That schedule works well this year, as Wanner will have Monday off to celebrate his birthday.

 But he’ll be back at work Tuesday.
 Turning 90 doesn’t mean retirement.